 In maritime navigation, IMO has introduced the Automatic Identification System (AIS).
-All seagoing vessels on international voyage falling under SOLAS convention Chapter 5 have to be equipped with AIS since the end of 2004.
-The Guidelines and Recommendations for River Information Services (RIS Guidelines 2004) of PIANC and CCNR define Inland-AIS as important technology.
+All seagoing vessels on international voyage falling under SOLAS convention Chapter 5 are to be equipped with AIS up to the end of 2004.
+The Guidelines and Recommendations for River Information Services (RIS Guidelines 2002) of PIANC and CCNR define Inland-AIS as important technology.